saeedkhaki92/Yield-Prediction-DNN/README.md

 # Yield-Prediction-DNN

 This repository contains my code for the "Crop Yield Prediction Using Deep Neural Networks" paper.
+The network is a deep feedforward neural network which uses state-of-the-art deep learning techniques such as residual learning, batch normalization, dropout, L1 and L2 regularization.

 ## Getting Started